 Per- and polyfluoroalkyl substances (PFAS) are a group of manufactured chemicals used worldwide since the 1950s to make fluoropolymer coatings and products that resist heat, oil, stains, grease, and water.
 During production and use, PFAS can migrate into the soil, water, and air.
 Most PFAS do not break down; they remain in the environment, ultimately finding their way into drinking water.
+Because of their widespread use and their persistence in the environment, PFAS are found all over the world at low levels.
+Some PFAS can build up in people and animals with repeated exposure over time.

-The most commonly studied PFAS are perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS).
 PFOA and PFOS have been phased out of production and use in the United States, but other countries may still manufacture and use them.